 I can capture your wedding day beautifully from beginning to end by myself; however if you have a particularly large wedding (125+) or have the bride and groom in different locations throughout the day, a second is a wonderful upgrade.
 I only hire seconds that are experienced, have an interesting point of view, and live up to my high standards so that your album has a definite cohesion and beauty.

 I was an assistant for 6 years and appreciate what they can do.
 I do normally work with an assistant, but some weddings that are all at one location may not require one.
 It’s never an extra charge if I do have one.

 q: how long do formals take, before/after, and will you work with a shot list?

 You can’t give me too little or too much input on how you want your wedding to be covered…in other words, if you give me a long shot list I will work with you on your timeline to see if it’s feasible; and if you give me absolutely no lists, with 350+ weddings under my belt I know which groupings you will want to have.
 The average wedding is somewhere in between: about 30-45 minutes for formals, usually after the ceremony.
 I also help the client fill out a detailed worksheet 30 days before the wedding where we can nail down all these important concerns/questions.
 I keep the formals very natural and a fun part of your day.

 q: how many images do you take at the wedding?

-Remember it’s quality not quantity, but having said that, I normally post 500-800 edited images online.
-The online slideshow has about 125 of the best images, and your final album has 65-125.
+Remember it’s quality not quantity, but having said that, I normally post 600--1000 (more if a second shooter) edited images online.
+The online slideshow has about 125 of the best images, and your final album has 85-125.

 q: how does online hosting of images work?